- Deposit Bonus: 50% up to $500

 - Minimum Deposit: $17 via credit card. $25 via Bitcoin

 - Industry veterans, they know what their customers want

 - Low limits aren’t aiming for professional bettors

 - Excellent mobile betting platform

 - Chat and email support can be unreliable

 - Quick and easy to work with once connected

 Overview of WagerWeb

-Founded in the mid-90s, WagerWeb (operating out of Costa Rica) is more secure and stable than ever before.
-Like most early online sportsbooks, they’ve had a few bumps along the way, but currently run a reliable betting site with no reported issues as of late.
+Founded in the mid-90s and operating out of Costa Rica, WagerWeb is more secure and stable than ever.
+Like most early online sportsbooks, they’ve had a few bumps along the way, but they currently run a reliable betting site with no reported issues as of late.

 WagerWeb offers several interesting bonuses, has a competitive selection of betting opportunities, and provides same-day payouts.
 They’re one of the best sports betting sites catering to seasoned bettors, which has earned them a loyal following and excellent reputation.